-2) In the morning fry bacon slowly in a pan so fat renders out nicely.
+2) To start, fry bacon slowly in a pan so fat renders out nicely.
 This should take 10-15 minutes for the fat to render out and the bacon to get very crispy.
 Reserve some of the bacon grease for later.

 4) Stir that mixture into the cornmeal and buttermilk.
-Then stir that all into the dry ingredients which are combined well in a separate bowl.
+Then add eggs and combine well.

 5) Stir in corn.
 If you use frozen corn, thaw and drain it first.

-7) Pour your batter into the hot pan and sprinkle it with crumbled bacon.
+7) Pour your batter into the hot skillet and sprinkle it with crumbled bacon.

 8) Bake it for 30 – 35 minutes and you are all set.
 Be sure to let it cool for a few minutes before you chow down.

 You need to start this recipe the night before.
 Measure out that cornmeal and buttermilk and let them sit to hydrate.
 Then you can stir in the melted butter, honey, and eggs.